 By 1976, American audiences had already familiarized themselves with Martin Beck.
 He was the Swedish police detective who starred in a series of novels by Maj Sjöwall and Per Wahlöö.
 An Americanized version of him, played by Walter Matthau, appeared in Stuart Rosenberg’s thriller The Laughing Policeman (1974), but it took a Swedish filmmaker to create a genuinely exciting and realistic movie with Beck.
-Bo Widerberg was allegedly inspired by The French Connection (1971) and the result is one of the finest cop movies ever made.
+Bo Widerberg was reportedly inspired by The French Connection (1971) and the result is one of the finest cop movies ever made.

 The story begins in a Stockholm hospital where one of the patients is virtually gutted by an unknown attacker.
 The victim was a high-ranking police official and Martin Beck (Carl-Gustaf Lindstedt), the detective in charge of the investigation, soon learns that he was a dirty cop who would often use brutal tactics that gave him plenty of enemies.
 As Beck’s partner Lennart Kollberg (Sven Wollter) informs him, the man was “abominable”.
 The investigation continues methodically and as Beck and his men come closer to making an identification, the culprit prepares himself for his final act, to cause a bloodbath in downtown Stockholm.